Stamped concrete | What is it?

 Base colouring

-To stamp the concrete floor, you first have to add the base colouring, which will be the primary colour that gives a natural appearance in order to achieve the coating which we want to replicate.
+To stamp the concrete, you first have to add the base colouring, which will be the primary colour that gives a natural appearance in order to achieve the coating which we want to replicate.

 The base colouring is created by adding hardening colouring to the concrete, this is a powder pigment.